THE NEW MONCLER INVESTOR RELATIONS APP IS NOW AVAILABLE

 Stakeholders represent a wide range of different interests: establishing and maintaining stable, long-lasting relationships is crucial for the creation of shared, long-term value.

-Through dedicated functions, the Group pursues a proactive approach towards the many stakeholders with which it constantly interacts around the world, promoting constant dialogue and embracing their needs.
-Both Brands are aware that these occasions for dialogue are opportunities for mutual growth and enrichment.
-Over the past few years, the Group has been committed to designing new approaches to dialogue with the aim of interacting with its community in an increasingly digital native way.
+Through dedicated functions, the Group pursues a proactive approach to the many stakeholders with which it constantly interacts around the world, promoting constant dialogue and embracing their needs.
+Both Brands are aware that these occasions for dialogue are mutual opportunities for growth and enrichment.
+In recent years the Group has been committed to redesigning new approaches to dialogue with the aim of interacting with its community in an increasingly digital native way.

-The following table, which maps stakeholders and their expectations, is periodically updated through internal surveys with the company departments responsible for the daily management of relations with each specific category.
+The following table, which maps the stakeholders, along with their expectations, is updated periodically through internal surveys with the company departments responsible for daily management of relations with each specific category.

 Ongoing dialogue with the Human Resources Department

-Annual meetings to discuss career paths, set individual targets and discuss performance assessment
+Annual meetings to discuss growth path, set individual goals and discuss performance assessment

-Meetings with the company population to share company’s results and future objectives
+Meetings with the corporate population to circulate results and future objectives

 Responsible business management